adi2896/trucker/README.md

-Readme file for the trucker project.
+This is a readme file for the trucker project
+This is a Fleet Management IoT api.